ZveroBoy340/ZveroBoy340/README.md

 ### 💻 &nbsp;About Me

-I specialize in the development of business projects from scratch, both from scratch and as a team.
-Both using frameworks and completely self-written solutions without libraries.
+I specialize in the development of business projects from scratch as single FullStack Developer and Team Developer, no metter - FrontEnd or Backend.
+Can use frameworks and librarys for fast resolving and completely self-written solutions without libraries.
 I also create plugins and themes for WordPress and automate any business processes.
+Fast resolving problem is my strong point.

 ### 💻 &nbsp;Languages